CalumDarroch/fill_the_canvas/README.md

 Problems:

 - I found that when editing my 2d canvas array using the `color_pixel` method it was editing all of the sub-arrays.
-I figured out that this is because all the sub-array were the same object, because I had made a variable called "row" in my `create_canvas` method and Ruby was merely replicating that one variable in the array, so they were all changing!
+After some [research](https://stackoverflow.com/questions/38898723/how-to-change-value-of-an-element-in-two-dimensional-array-in-ruby/38898843) I figured out that this is because all the sub-array were the same object, because I had made a variable called "row" in my `create_canvas` method and Ruby was merely replicating that one variable in the array, so they were all changing!